heroku/webapp-runner/README.md

 # Webapp Runner [![CI](https://github.com/heroku/webapp-runner/actions/workflows/ci.yml/badge.svg?branch=tomcat9)](https://github.com/heroku/webapp-runner/actions/workflows/ci.yml) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.heroku/webapp-runner/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.heroku/webapp-runner)

 Webapp Runner is designed to allow you to launch an exploded or compressed war that is on your filesystem into a tomcat container with a simple `java -jar` command.
-It currently supports Tomcat 9, older versions of `webapp-runner` for other Tomcat versions are no longer maintained.
+It currently supports Tomcat `9.0.x` and `10.1.x`, older versions of `webapp-runner` for other Tomcat versions are no longer maintained.

 ## Table of Contents